MYP Personal Projects 2013-2014 from Thomas Edison on Vimeo.

 The personal project is an individual project that you choose and create.
 Your personal project topic is something that you will enjoy learning more about through in-depth study and thinking.
-The personal project will take lots of time, but is something that is done completely outside of the classroom.
+You will work on your personal project both inside and outside of school.

-You will begin this challenging task during the spring of your 9th grade year and it will be due in the late winter of your 10th grade year.
+You will begin this project during the spring of your 9th grade year and it will be due during third quarter of your 10th grade year.
 There are three main pieces to the personal project.
 They are: a process journal, the product/outcome, and the report.

 The personal project may take many forms, for example: